weewx/weewx/docs_src/reference/skin-options/jsongenerator.md

 holding what was worked out, and the next report carries on from there.
 No single report runs long, however much history there is behind it.

-The raw tier is never deferred.
+The day tier is never deferred.
 It is what the day view is drawn from, and a page without today is of little use.

 #### extremes